import {NOTE} from './_util'

 methods to objects.

-is bound by a function.
+We said that this is bound by a function.
 This includes any and all non-arrow

 functions.
 This is also true when a function is defined within another one.
 A

-to a variable in the outer scope.
+this issue is to assign this to a variable in the outer scope.

 const alligator = {